Bubble-Protocol/bubble-sdk/packages/client/README.md

 });

-// Construct a `BubbleProvider` for the remote storage system.
-Use a suitable provider
+// Construct a `BubbleProvider` appropriate to the API of the remote storage system. const storageProvider = new bubbleProviders.HTTPBubbleProvider(bubbleId.provider);
-// type for your provider's protocol or create your own, e.g. to interface with your
-// local company infrastructure. const storageProvider = new bubbleProviders.HTTPBubbleProvider(bubbleId.provider);